Chrasmus/SDCN_Dec17_T1_P4_Advanced_Lane_Finding/README.md

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![alt text][dist_testimage2]

+First the camera calibration parameters are calculated using opencv's `calibrateCamera(...)` function (code cell no. 5).
+Next, these params are given to opencv's `undistort(...)` function (code cell no. 6).
-The undistorted image looks like this:
+This is demonstrated in code cell no. 8, and the undistorted image ends up looking like this:
 ![alt text][undist_testimage2]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of color and gradient thresholds to generate a binary image, where I use the S-channel from a HLS version of the image, bombined with a Sobel gradient in the x direction in order to accentuate lines away from horizontal.
+The code is located in code cell no. 11.
+Here's an example of my output for this step:

-![alt text][image3]
+![alt text][combined_binary_testimage2]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.